SteveMuiyuro/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This program prints all single digit numbers of base 10 starting from 0, followed by a new line.
 This program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 This program prints the lowercase alphabet in reverse, followed by a new line.
+This program prints all the numbers of base 16 in lowercase, followed by a new line.